 - A. The Gaming Commission shall review prospective Vendor backgrounds and contracts/agreements before issuing a Vendor License Permit or approving a contract between the Cloverdale Rancheria and the prospective vendor.
-A Vendor must have a Vendor License Permit and an approved contract from the Gaming Commission before commencing work on the Cloverdale Rancheria.
-Eligibility Determination shall be as defined in Section X, Subsection H. - B. Any Vendor or prospective Vendor that has or wishes to provide services or goods must complete an application for a Vendor License Permit and submit the application and required fees to the Gaming Commission in accordance with the policies and procedures of the Gaming Commission. - C. The Gaming Commission shall create regulations that define how prospective Vendors obtain licenses.
-The regulations must include at a minimum provisions for attorney review; Tribal Council review, approval and signature; submission of background checks and fees.
+A Vendor must have a Vendor License Permit and a contract, which complies with the Gaming Commission Certification Process, from the Gaming Commission before commencing work on the Cloverdale Rancheria for any gaming related activity.
+Eligibility Determination shall be as defined in Section X, Subsection H. - B. Any Vendor or prospective Vendor that has or wishes to provide services or goods for any gaming related activity must complete an application for a Vendor License Permit and submit the application and required fees to the Gaming Commission in accordance with the policies and procedures of the Gaming Commission. - C. The Gaming Commission shall create regulations that define how prospective Vendors obtain licenses.
+The regulations shall be consistent with this Ordinance, Federal policies, regulations, and procedures and applicable State policies, regulations, or procedures. - D. Certification Process of the Gaming Commission is to ensure that the Gaming Facility/Enterprise cannot or does not enter into a contract with a prospective Vendor unless the prospective Vendor has been licensed by the Cloverdale Rancheria Tribal Gaming Commission.
+If, however, a Vendor has a current license from the Cloverdale Rancheria Tribal Gaming Commission that is valid, the Gaming Facility/Enterprise need not obtain further Gaming Commission approvals of subsequent contracts unless said contracts exceed \$10,000.00 or require any form of a waiver of sovereign immunity. - E. At minimum the Certification Process will include regulations, policies and/or procedures to address the following: Tribal Attorney and Tribal Council review and approvals; Gaming Commission certification that approvals have been granted; Reviews and approvals of the limited waiver of sovereign immunity on a case-by-case basis as deemed necessary; Proposed Vendor submission of all requested documents to ensure a comprehensive background; Certification of receipt of all fees and the issuance of a Vendor License Permit prior to the signing of any contract with proposed Vendors.